Get

 With Poodles and Labrador Retrievers being two of the smartest breeds around, it’s no surprise that Labradoodles are incredibly smart too!
 This means they can quickly pick up new commands and tricks, making them great candidates for agility training.

-Labradoodles form strong emotional bonds with them and need lots of attention to make them happy.
+Labradoodles form strong emotional bonds with their owners and need lots of attention to make them happy.
 This is why they make a great choice for service dogs, guide dogs, and therapy dogs.

 Image Credit: Lopolo, Shutterstock